Rubi-k/portfolio-azure-data-engineering/project1-adf-synapse/docs/README.md

 The workflow starts with CSV data stored in Azure Blob Storage (classic), transformed into Parquet files with ADF, and then **manually migrated** to **Azure Data Lake Storage Gen2** to enable Synapse Serverless external tables (due to Hierarchical Namespace requirements).

-The curated data is queried via external tables in Synapse and prepared for analytics.
+The curated data is queried via external tables in Synapse and prepared for analytics in the gold layer.

 ---